CryptoDinh/botasaurus/README.md

 ## Advanced Features

-### How Do I Configure the Output of My Scraping Function in Botasaurus?
+### How Do I Configure the Output of My Scraping Function in flute?
-To configure the output of your scraping function in Botasaurus, you can customize the behavior in several ways:
+To configure the output of your scraping function in flute, you can customize the behavior in several ways:

 1. **Change Output Filename**: Use the `output` parameter in the decorator to specify a custom filename for the output.
    ```python